 Adobe Applications for which updates are to be installed should not be running when Remote Update Manager is invoked.

-Using Remote Update Manager, you can also download and install updates at different instances.
-While passing the command for remote update, you can choose either to download and install the updates in the same instance or in different instances.
+Using Remote Update Manager, you can also remotely download and install updates on client machines.
+While passing the command for remote update, you can choose either to download and install the updates in the same or multiple lunches\runs of RUM.
 This enables you to download the applicable updates and then install them later.
-For more information on downloading and installing updates in different instances, see --action command under Remote Update Manager syntax and description.
+For more information on downloading and installing updates, see --action command-line option under Remote Update Manager syntax and description.

-To invoke the updates remotely on each client machine, run Remote Update Manager on each client machine.
+To invoke the update deployment remotely on each client machine, run Remote Update Manager on each client machine.
 You might use an enterprise deployment tool such as SCCM, ARD, or JAMF Casper Suite for this, or use a batch file that invokes Remote Update Manager on each client machine.

 The syntax for Remote Update Manager is as follows